CE-LCI2015/Diabolic-Magic-Squares/Documentation/README.md

 # Conclusions

 Prolog is a good lenguage for logical designs.
 It provides the a lot of tools to solve inferences that helps on decisions and mathematical algorithms.
+Almost every issue can be solved using mathematical algoritms.
+With or without numbers, it's important to count them as a possible solution.
+The magic squares are peculiar and funny shapes.
+There are important on mythology and it's because of their beauty and perfection.
+To learn a programming language, it's important to practice: implementing primitive functions is a very good idea.

 # Suggestions and recommendations
 * Use a GUI Designer to improve the time of creation.